hoangatuan/MemoryLeaksCheck/README.md

 ## Why I used Maestro?

-I need to testing tool which doesn't kill the program after the testing finished execution.
+1. I need to testing tool which doesn't kill the program after the testing finished execution.
 And Maestro support that.
 Also Maestro is very to integrated & used.
+2. I've tried to used XCUItest, which is really promissing.
+Based on this [WWDC video](https://developer.apple.com/videos/play/wwdc2021/10180/) from Apple, XCUITest even allows us to capture the stacktrace & generate a memgraph.
+However, I've tried to follow the video but Xcode didn't generate any memgraph.
+ => I'm working on this.

+## How to support your testing frameworks

 If you're using another UI testing framework which also support preserve the execution of the program after finish testing, you can create another PR to update the `leaksdetector`.
 It's easy to do that, just need to follow these steps: